Tumor Microenvironment, Tumor Immunity and Immunotherapy, Metastasis, Multi-Omics

 Department of Biological Sciences

-Center for Rare and Neglected Diseases
+Full member, Boler-Parseghian Center for Rare and Neglected Diseases (CRND);

-Associate Member, Tumor Microenvironment and Metastasis Program
+Full Member, Tumor Microenvironment and Metastasis Program,

-Indiana University Melvin and Bren Simon Cancer Center
+Indiana University Simon Comprehensive Cancer Center, Indianapolis, IN

 - Instructor, Department of Cancer Biology, The University of Texas M.D.
 Anderson Cancer Center, Houston, TX 2014-2016